-The site lies approximately 10.9km east of The Mens Special Area of Conservation (SAC) and therefore lies within the 12km Wider Conservation Area for this SAC, for which significant impacts or severance to flightlines must be considered (Sussex Bat Special Area of Conservation Planning and Landscape Scale Enhancement Protocol).
-The qualifying feature for The Mens SAC is Barbastelle bat, but there is one record for this species within 2km of the site (Sussex Biodiversity Record Centre (SxBRC) - accessed under licence).
-There are approximately 144 other records for bats within 2km of the site, including Common and Soprano Pipistrelle, Daubenton's and Whiskered (SxBRC).
-Two European Protected Species Mitigation Licences (EPSML) have been granted within 2km of the site as follows: a) for Brown Long-eared bat and Common Pipistrelle bat approximately 1.7km to the north in 2017; and b) for Brown Long-eared bat and Common Pipistrelle bat approximately 1.8km to the north in 2015 ([MAGIC maps](#)).
+The site lies approximately 8.9km southeast of The Mens Special Area of Conservation (SAC) ([MAGIC maps](#)) is therefore within the 12.0km Wider Conservation Area for this SAC, within which significant impacts or severance to flightlines must be considered as this is the full extent of the range of foraging area required by Barbastelle bat, the qualifying feature of the SAC (Sussex Bat Special Area of Conservation Planning and Landscape Scale Enhancement Protocol).
+However, there are no records for this species within 2km of the site.
+One European Protected Species Mitigation Licences (EPSML) has been granted within 2km of the site, for Brown Long-eared and Common Pipistrelle bats in 2016 approximately 1.7km south of the site ([MAGIC maps](#)).
+There are approximately 53 records of bats within 2km of the site, including Soprano, Common and Nathusius Pipistrelle, as well as Natterers and Daubenton's bat (SBISx - accessed under licence).

-The site lies 16.3km east of Ebernoe Common SAC and is therefore outside the 12km Wider Conservation Area for this SAC (Sussex Bat Special Area of Conservation Planning and Landscape Scale Enhancement Protocol).
-The site lies approximately 12.0km northeast of Arun Valley SAC, SPA and Ramsar site.
+The site lies 14.4km southeast of Ebernoe Common Special Area of Conservation (SAC) and therefore lies outside the 12.0km Wider Conservation Area for this SAC.
+The site lies approximately 4.2km east of Arun Valley SAC, SPA and Ramsar site.